This article contains affiliate links. We may earn a small commission if you purchase via these links.

 It's a dual use red dot so it's shock and recoil-proof to be used on all types of firearms including flattop modern rifles, shotguns, and airsoft guns.

 But, the kicker is the LED emitter that protrudes into the field of view (FOV).
 While it doesn't seem to interfere with the sight picture for many buyers, some users have defective red dots where it protrudes too much into the FOV.
 AT3 backs their RD-50 Micro with a lifetime warranty, and customer service is shown to be quite responsive.
 It shouldn't be a hassle to get a replacement if this is the case.

-All in all, the 3.6 oz, 2.4″ pint-sized red dot is nothing special.
-It puts the dot on the target – isn’t that exactly what you need?
-Why spend more?
+All in all, the 3.6 oz, 2.4" pint-sized red dot is nothing special.
+It puts the dot on the target - isn't that exactly what you need?
+Why spend much more than you need?

 Gearing up for competition season?
 Completing your handgun setup with a gun sight?
 The Venom red dot is lightweight, accurate, and made for close-range work.

 - Accessories included

 - Battery compartment issues

 Unfortunately, the Venom series of red dots seem to struggle when it comes to battery compartment issues.
 Between battery contact problems and cover cap fit issues, buyers have had battery cap covers replaced or rigged adjustments to keep it from coming loose.

 Until Vortex redesigns this flaw, they've honored repair/replacements with their VIP warranty - you know, their famous, unlimited lifetime, transferable warranty.